Orbiter-Finance/papers/yellowpaper/yellowpaper.md

 ## Challenge Protocol

-After submitter submits the update status, it will be reserved for one hour to time as an open challenge time.
-During this time period, anyone can challenge the submitter.
+Once the submitter submits the updated state, a one-hour timeframe is designated as a public challenge period.
+Within this duration, any individual has the opportunity to challenge the submitter.

-### Phase 1: Challenge initiation
+### Phase 1: Challenge Initiation

-The Challenger initiates the challenge process from the Fee Manager contract and pledges a certain margin, at which point the Submitter's margin is also locked and needs to respond to the challenge process
+The Challenger initiates the challenge process from Fee Manager contract and pledges a certain margin, at which point the Submitter's margin is also locked and needs to respond to the challenge process

 ### Phase 2: Bisection on Blocks

 Submitter submits the middle block number and status.
-The $\mathrm{Pair_{m_1}}$ can be verified by merkel proof.
+The $\mathrm{Pair_{m_1}}$ can be verified by Merkel proof.
 \begin{align*}
 \begin{gathered}
     \mathrm{Pair_{m_1}} \equiv (\mathrm{B_{m_1}}, \mathrm{S_{m_1}})  \\